ICY105/FluidCrafting/README.md

 # FluidCrafting
 Custom fluid mechanics library for Minecraft Datapacks.
 This does not add in-world fluids, but does add systems for storing, transporting, and using custom fluids in blocks and items.
-See [Mechanization](https://github.com/ICY105/Mechanization) (implementation WIP) for examples of how this is used in practice.
+See [Mechanization](https://github.com/ICY105/Mechanization) for examples of how this is used in practice.
 This is a very advanced library.
 Don't attempt using this unless you know what you're doing.
 If you need practice, try using the [DatapackEnergy](https://github.com/ICY105/DatapackEnergy) library.
 It's very similiar, but less complicated as it doesn't involve NBT definitions.

 This library manages:
 * NBT definitions for fluids